SpongePowered/SpongeDocs/source/plugin/lifecycle.rst

 **GAME_STOPPING**

-The :javadoc:`GameStoppingServerEvent` is triggered.
+The :javadoc:`GameStoppingEvent` is triggered.
 This state occurs immediately before ``GAME_STOPPED``.
 Plugins providing an API should still be capable of accepting basic requests.

 **GAME_STOPPED**

-The :javadoc:`GameStoppedServerEvent` is triggered.
+The :javadoc:`GameStoppedEvent` is triggered.
 Once this event has finished executing, Minecraft will shut down.
 No further interaction with the game or other plugins should be attempted at this point.